 A couple from the city survey their newly purchased weekend property and decide, “That barn looks rickety, we ought to pull it down.”
 A normal concern becomes characterized as an outsider’s attack on local sentiments.
 These outsiders know nothing of “our” way of life (and will never be permitted to share it).
 It must be seen an act of arrogance, the arrogance of the elite.
 The city couple would be styled as “hating” the locals; the locals would hate in return…not a human being, but an artifactualized stand-in, who symbolizes the interfering ways of the educated…the spoiled generation, socialist-leaning types, those who haven’t worked hard enough to understand what hard work is.

 (Now, you’ll note there are real issues with weekend properties.
 When the habit spreads into economically depressed areas, it drives up property values and harms the housing market for the people who live there all the time.)

-Bearing in mind the first rule of honor is: You don’t say behind someone’s back what you fear saying to his face—but, that this principle is somewhat compromised in online debates with strangers—what is fair, or almost a duty, to call out, and what is unfair?
+Bearing in mind the first rule of honor is: You don’t say behind someone’s back what you fear saying to his face (though this principle is somewhat compromised in online debates with strangers)—what is fair, or almost a duty to call out, and what is unfair?